mabino/nomod-bedwars/README.md

 # No Mod Bedwars

-Play Bedwars on your own Vanilla Minecraft Server (Java) without having to download separate mods, maps, or alternate Minecraft distributions (Spigot, etc).
+Play Bedwars on your own Vanilla Minecraft Server (Java) without having to download separate mods, maps, or alternate Minecraft distributions.

 ## Prerequisites